calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 * Use 'reply' and 'replyall' effectively
 * You need to be able to cope with significant volumes of email with limited time
     * Setup email filter rules to automatically sort incoming email into folders
+* Consider every single email _public domain_.
+Anyone can make a GDPR subject access request and demand all the data an organisation holds on them (including every email ever sent)
+    * Do not make snide/condescending comments or jokes about children/staff/parents/ANYONE with your work email address.
+Keep EVERY message professional.
+        * (Convey sensitive information or voice your internal emotional state to other staff verbally)

 My Stories